cptlobster/bene-gesserit/docs/source/config/index.rst

 -------------------
 This section details the sections of the configuration file at a high level.

+Environment variables can be used to configure parameters outside of the file.
+Variables are named the same as the TOML keys prefixed with ``BG_``.
+For example, the ``target`` parameter can be set with the ``BG_TARGET`` environment variable.

 ``target``
 **********
 The ``target`` key is the final destination for all good requests; this is the